Regardtj/Control-M-SaaS-File-Transfer/README.md

 Also, now you will be able to interact with the failure in respect of showing the Summary, Job Output and navigating to the Transfer Workflow from here to show the functionality

+# 4. Transfers - 3 seperate methods:

-4. The next few jobs will start with a checkpoint job again (zzz-middle-flow) to give you some time to navigate between the domains.
+The next few jobs will start with a checkpoint job again (zzz-middle-flow) to give you some time to navigate between the domains.
 The time can be changed depending on what is required and your talk track.
 It is currently set at 10 seconds.

 Template: **zzz-middle-flow --> zzz-mft-local-local ; zzz-mft-local-s3 ; zzz-mft-s3-s3**